-The DSPXtra-HD has the ability to substantially improve the quality of your ON-AIR digital broadcast.
-However it can only work with what you provide it.
-The best performance will be obtained when the processor is fed with very clean source material.
-DSPXtra-HD can improve audio somewhat (especially intelligibility) through dynamic multi-band re-equalisation, but it can't improve audio quality in terms of distortion - poor quality source material will only sound poorer after processing.
+The DSPXtra-FM has the ability to substantially improve the quality of your ON-AIR broadcast.
+However the DSPXtra-FM can only work with what you provide it.
+The best performance will be obtained when the DSPXtra-FM is fed with very clean source material.
+After dynamic multi-band re-equalisation is performed poor quality source material will sound poorer when processed with the DSPXtra-FM.

-We strongly advise against the use of MP3's and any other loss-less compressed audio formats for audio storage.
+We strongly advise against the use of MP3's and other compressed audio formats for audio storage.
+If you must use compressed audio we advise rates of 256 Kbps and higher.
 Linear formats are always to be preferred.
 Compressed audio formats employ frequency masking data reduction techniques to reduce the bit-rate.
-Through re-equalisation the DSPXtra-HD can violate the frequency masking characteristics codec relied on, "revealing" distortion that was inaudible prior to the DSPXtra-HD processing.
+Through re-equalisation the DSPXtra-FM can violate the frequency masking characteristics of the bit reduction process, creating distortion that was inaudible prior to the DSPXtra-FM processing.